 Susan B. Anthony was once quoted as saying, “Failure is impossible.”
 And you know what?
 I believe she was right because regardless of the outcome of whatever action you take, you always gain something from taking action in anything you do.

-On the other hand, fear of failure typically shows up as procrastination or inactivity which is the complete opposite of what fosters great marketing which for most of us requires properly targeted consistent and persistent action.
+On the other hand, fear of failure typically shows up as procrastination or inactivity, which is the opposite of what fosters great marketing, which requires appropriately targeted, consistent, and persistent action for most of us.

-Now maybe you tried some marketing, even worse maybe you spent some of your hard to come by, hard earned money and didn’t quite achieve what you ultimately set out for.
+Now maybe you tried some marketing.
+But, even worse, maybe you spent some of your hard to come by, hard-earned money and didn’t quite achieve what you ultimately set out for.

-Now I’ve read the studies too that state the lack of capital as the main reason most small businesses fail however, I’m going to go out on a limb and say that although I can’t prove it, I believe one of the biggest reasons business fail or underachieve is due to lack of effective marketing.
+Now I’ve read the studies that state the lack of capital as the main reason most small businesses fail.
+However, I’m going to go out on a limb and say that although I can’t prove it, I believe one of the biggest reasons businesses fail or underachieve is a lack of effective marketing.

-For example, if I sent out the same marketing piece every month, maybe for the first 4 months a particular prospect wasn’t interested.
-But then that 5th month rolls around and that prospect’s situation has changed a bit for whatever reason unknown to me, they now just happen to need what I offer and ‘whalla’ there I am positioned right in front of them.
+For example, if I sent out the same marketing piece every month, maybe for the first four months, a particular prospect wasn’t interested.
+But then that 5th month rolls around, and that prospect’s situation has changed a bit for whatever reason unknown to me.
+They now need what I offer, and ‘whalla’ there I am positioned right in front of them.